 2. Capital One cards (visa AND bank cards) pay their bank transaction fee.
 You might still have to pay the bank on the other ends fee, but at least its only one fee.

 I am a Thai residence.
 I always do exchange everytime I'm going abroad with Super Rich Company (http://www.superrich1965.com/).
 I need to show my passport when doing a transaction.
-I notice that they accept credit card, but not sure about the rate. about 5 years agoAnswered by Kiki via WorldNomads.com
+I notice that they accept credit card, but not sure about the rate. over 5 years agoAnswered by Kiki via WorldNomads.com